 I suggest you practice asking for help.
 Think of it as an experiment:

 1. Make a list of what you need help with: particular errands, the laundry, some cooking, walking the dog, changing a light bulb, maybe even a shoulder to cry on.

 2. Write down the names of friends and relatives who have offered to help, even if their offer was made quite awhile ago.

 3. Match people with tasks based on their interests, their strengths, their time flexibility and your comfort level with them, given the intimacy of the particular task.
 A young neighbor may enjoy cooking for you once a week.
 I read about a woman who gets cooking help from a 10 year-old neighbor who has earned her Girl Scout cooking badge.
 We have a 12 year-old dog walker in our neighborhood.

 4. Pick just one thing off the list and contact the person you've chosen.
-Be direct—no passive-aggressive pleas for help allowed!
-So, instead of saying, "If I only knew someone who could pick up a prescription for me," ask outright: "Can you pick up a prescription for me?
+Be direct.
+So, instead of saying, "If I only knew someone who could take this coat to the cleaners," ask outright: "Can you take this coat to the cleaners for me?
 I'm not well enough to go out."

 You might also like, When to Say "No" or "Not Now."

 Thank you for reading my work.
 My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.